raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/camera-positioning.md

 comments: true
 ---

-# Positioning the Raspberry Pi camera
+# Optimal positioning of the Raspberry Pi camera
 {: .no_toc }

 In this guide I will help you optimally position the Raspberry Pi Camera